 In the United States, American schoolchildren grow up learning all about their Founding Fathers, their Revolutionary ancestors, and some unfortunate realities of American history like slavery and indentured servitude.
 To a large extent, however, they learn myths about the founding of America, and those myths get recycled and amplified with each generation.
 Moreover, the recitation of those myths isn't just limited to the United States; lies about the founding of America have gone global.

 The Reality: The Founding Fathers were every bit as politically divided as modern-day Americans are.
-Not only did several Founding Fathers hate each other on a personal level, like Thomas Jefferson and Alexander Hamilton, but they were already split into two warring parties by the end of the Revolutionary War.
+Not only did several Founding Fathers hate each other on a personal level, like Thomas Jefferson and Alexander Hamilton, but they were also already split into two warring parties by the end of the Revolutionary War.
 The central argument was on how strong or weak the new federal government should be.
-Jefferson and the Democratic-Republicans favored a weak federal government, and greater states’ rights, whereas Hamilton and the Federalists sought a strong central democracy that would guide the entire country moving forward.
+Jefferson and the Democratic-Republicans favored a weak federal government and greater states’ rights, whereas Hamilton and the Federalists sought a strong central democracy that would guide the entire country moving forward.
 Debates were often heated, and slander was thrown around on both sides, with the Republicans being compared to the Jacobins of the French Revolution and the Federalists being likened to the British monarchy.
-A compromise was finally hammered out that nobody was really happy with, and thus, America was born.
+It was only through compromise between these distinct ideals that the United States was able come to fruition.

 The Reality: Like most things in history, the truth is infinitely more complicated.
 Few celebrated individuals in American history actually accomplished anything strictly by themselves.
-Paul Revere was not only one of many riders who warned of the British coming, but was also probably the one who did the least work.
+Paul Revere was not only one of many riders who warned of the British coming.
 Jefferson wrote the Declaration in a collaborative effort with John Adams, Benjamin Franklin, and others, and several of his most important contributions were cut.
 He wasn't "recognized" as its principal author until the 1790s.
-Hamilton was only one small part of the large and lengthy Constitutional debate.
-Finally, Edison was an idea-thieving entrepreneur who didn’t invent half of the stuff he’s credited with, including the lightbulb.
+Hamilton was only one small part of the large and lengthy Constitutional debate, and though he is credited with defining the Federalist ideal through the Federalist Papers, he was only one of three writers.

 The Myth: The earliest Americans were a group of Puritan pilgrims, who escaped religious persecution in Europe so that they could live their way of life in a new land.
 These colonizing pioneers brought their Puritan values with them, including hard work, strong morals, clean living, and a dedication to religion above all things.
 These would eventually define the attributes of the entire country moving forward.